Rauljo/Cascaded-U-Net-for-Whole-heart-segmentation-/README.md

 - tam_pred: size in which the second stage model works
 - tam_crop: size in which the first stage model works
 - crop_margin: the margin on each dimension to use for the crop (<1)
+- cuda: 0 if you want to use cpu (default) or 1 if you want to use cuda (gpu)

 ## Postprocessing: